-The painter Vincent Van Gogh is well-known for his artworks and for a particular aspect of his personal life: the post-impressionist spent some time in a psychiatric clinic.
-There, he produced artworks such as Starry Night and many of his famous self-portraits.
+The painter Vincent van Gogh is well-known for his artwork and for a particular aspect of his personal life: the post-impressionist spent some time in a psychiatric clinic.
+There, he produced works of art such as Starry Night and many of his famous self-portraits.

 Besides suffering from anxiety and depression, the artist also faced a crisis of epilepsy.
-Some experts believe that the painter suffered from xanthophyl – and this factor affected his art, since Van Gogh was to see more yellowish colors, he intensified yellows in his paintings.
+Some experts believe that the painter also suffered from a xanthophyll overdose – and this factor affected his art, since Van Gogh was able to see more yellowish colors, he intensified yellows in his paintings.

-Louis Wain was a born in 1860 English illustrator who became well known for his illustrations of anthropomorphic cats.
+Louis Wain was an English illustrator born in 1860 who became well known for his illustrations of anthropomorphic cats.

 The big-eyed cats, who are usually in social situations, such as games or dating, were not initially created on a commission.
-Although Wain had been already known by the public, he began to draw cats to amuse his wife.
+Although Wain was already known by the public, he began to draw cats to amuse his wife.

 Unfortunately, shortly after he married, Wain lost his wife to cancer.
 And her death was the trigger for a deep depression in the artist’s life.

 At age 57, he was diagnosed with schizophrenia, a disorder that affects not only a person’s way of thinking, but also their behavior.
-Wain began to act aggressive, so he spent the last 15 years of his life in psychiatric institutions.
+Wain began to act aggressively, and so spent the last 15 years of his life in psychiatric institutions.

 It was not only his personality that was affected: Wain’s works of art also began to have a style less and less similar to his initial artworks.
-His cats, before smiling and cuddly, began to show different traits, they turned more geometric and colorful.
-Most of these psychedelic kittens were born when Wain was hospitalized at Napsbury Hospital, where the artist died.
+His cats, previously smiling and cuddly, began to show different traits, they became more geometric and more colorful.
+Most of these psychedelic kittens were born when Wain was hospitalized in Napsbury Hospital, where the artist eventually died.

 Munch’s family background already predisposed him to possible mental health problems.
-His mother and one of his sisters died of tuberculosis when he was still very young.
-Her father suffered from depression and her other sister was diagnosed with schizophrenia.
-Munch did not go unharmed.
-He had a mental breakdown in 1908, which was aggravated by alcoholism, and was admitted to a mental health clinic in Denmark.
+His mother and one of his sisters died of tuberculosis when he was very young.
+His father suffered from depression and his other sister was diagnosed with schizophrenia.
+Munch did not go unscathed.
+He had a mental breakdown in 1908, which was aggravated by alcoholism, and he was admitted to a mental health clinic in Denmark.

-In addition to the known mental problems, the painter still faced other issues: in 1937, his works were confiscated by Hitler’s government, in the exhibition that the dictator called “degenerate art“.
+In addition to the known mental problems, the painter still faced other issues: in 1937, his works were confiscated by Hitler’s government, and labeled by the dictator “degenerate art“.

 The third artist on our list is the Spanish painter Francisco de Goya.
-At 46 years old, Goya was confined to bed, lost hearing and was very sick with something that was not diagnosed at the time.
-His deafness had several justifications, such as syphilis or lead poisoning.
-However, the artist also presented mental disorders which affected his work.
+At 46 years old, Goya was confined to bed, had lost hearing, and was very sick with something that was not diagnosed at the time.
+His deafness had several explanations, such as syphilis or lead poisoning.
+However, the artist also showed signs of mental disorders which affected his work.

-More current speculations suggest that Goya suffered from Susac Syndrome, a disease that in addition to causing hearing loss and vision, also causes brain and balance problems.
+More current speculation suggests that Goya suffered from Susac Syndrome, a disease that, in addition to causing hearing loss and vision, also causes brain and balance problems.

 Attacks of hallucination and delirium were also frequent during the most critical period of the painter’s illness.
 External factors such as the Napoleonic Wars deeply marked the painter, too.
-He portrayed in his works the gravity of human melancholy, with paintings depicting human suffering becoming more and more common.
+In his works, he portrayed the gravity of human melancholy, with paintings depicting human suffering becoming more and more common.

 Chalepas began his artistic career relatively quietly and even opened an atelier in Athens after studying in Munich.
 However, around 1878, he began to show the first symptoms of mental illness.
 Ten years later, he was diagnosed with dementia, being only 36 years old.

-Chalepas’s mother believed that art was really responsible for his son’s mental state, so she tried to keep him away from sculpting.
-Only after her death in 1916, he did actually return to work.
+Chalepas’ mother believed that art was really responsible for his son’s mental state, so she tried to keep him away from sculpting.
+Only after her death in 1916 did he actually return to work.
 Researchers agree that in this period he began to create sculptures with more freedom and was not so attached to neoclassical ideals.

 The subject of mental illness and art has often been discussed, especially in recent years.
 It is undeniable that there is a relationship, especially if we think of art as an elementary form of human communication.
-From this perspective, artistic production would not only be a response to disease but a form of output, an escape valve.
+From this perspective, artistic production would not only be a response to disease but a form of output, a release valve.

 Find out more: